johnkhub/Core/API/Lookups.md

 ### `PUT lookups/kv` (NOT IMPLEMENTED)
-Adds a new kv lookup table.
+Registers a new kv lookup table.

 Accepts:
 ```